Shriyanksingh/Sentiment-analysis-project/employee_sentiment_project_README.md

     - Simple linear regression model for sentiment trends with basic features.

     ## Files
     - `test.csv` - Input data (converted from uploaded `test.xlsx` if provided).
-    - `sentiment_analysis.py` - Main Python script implementing the pipeline.
-    - `main.ipynb` - Notebook demonstrating usage and outputs.
+    - `main.ipynb` - Notebook containing all the python code
-    - `annotated_messages.csv` - Generated file with sentiment labels (after running).
+    - `updated_employee_sentiment.csv` - Updated test.csv with scores
-    - `monthly_scores.csv` - Monthly aggregated scores per employee.
+    - `monthly_scores_each_employee.csv` - Monthly aggregated scores per employee.
-    - `features_for_model.csv` - Features used for linear regression.
+    - `Employee_sentiment_report` - Report of all the EDA and analysis done.
     - `README.md` - This file.
-    - `.env.example` - Example environment variables file.
     - `requirements.txt` - Python dependencies.

     ## How to run (locally)